To qualify for Residential Care Subsidy you need to:

 Your home counts as an asset for single people or couples where both are in long term residential care.
 If you are not financially eligible for Residential Care Subsidy, have other assets of $15,000 (per person) or less, you can apply for an interest-free loan.

 Application forms are provided as part of the needs assessment process.
 Work and Income require the Needs Assessment Certificate to be filled in before they process the form.
 It is a good idea to make copies of the application and any related documents.
-It is your responsibility to post to:
+It is your responsibility to send to the Centralised Processing Service via:

 Payment can be backdated 90 days from the time application is received by Work and Income.
 You are responsible for the cost of care until subsidy / loan payments begin.
 Discuss with care provider if this is a problem.

-You can test your eligibility for residential care subsidy / loan at any time through Work and Income.
+Once assessed as meeting the criteria for residential care, you can test your eligibility for Residential Care Subsidy / Loan at any time through Work and Income.

 If you receive residential care subsidy / loan most of your NZ Super is paid to the care facility.
 You can arrange an automatic payment from your bank account or ask Work and Income to pay it directly to the facility.
 The rest of your NZ Super will be paid to you as a fortnightly personal allowance.
 You also receive an annual clothing allowance paid in April each year.